johnodonnell123/johnodonnell123.github.io/page_cluster.md

 <img src="images/Cluster/Log Preview2.PNG?raw=true"/>

 ## Preparing Data for Clustering:
-We need to scale our data so that they are all on similar scaled for comparison.
+We need to scale our data so that they are all on similar scales for comparison.
 The algorithm will want to make these clusters more/less round in crossplot space, so if we have extremely different scales this will lead to the variables with smaller variance getting more weight.
 Our scales here aren't terribly different, but it never hurts to standardize and is considered good practice.

-Scikit-Learn's StandardScaler will transform our distribution to have a mean of 0 and a standard deviation of 1.
+Scikit-Learn's StandardScaler will transform our distributions to have a mean of 0 and a standard deviation of 1.

 <img src="images/Cluster/StandardScaler.PNG?raw=true"/>

 ## Create the model
-We create our model
+We create our model, we specify how many clusters to find, and some other hyperparameters.
+There are methods to determine how many clusters we should look for, however when working with mixed mediums like rocks these methods are less useful.
 <img src="images/Cluster/Cluster Model.PNG?raw=true"/>

 ## View Results